MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

   * worklist.failed (transfers that failed.)

-  In the case of receiving a .tar file and expanding into to individual files, the *after_work* routine would change the worklist.ok to contain messages for the individual files, rather than the original collective .tar.
+  In the case of receiving a .tar file and expanding into to individual files, the *after_work* routine would change the worklist.ok to contain notification messages for the individual files, rather than the original collective .tar.

   ..
 Note:: on_file plugins that become after_work plugins should be placed in the
             /flowcb/after_work directory

-* v3 has **no Need to set message fields in plugins** in v2, one would need to set partstr, and sumstr for v2 messages in plugins.
+* v3 has **no Need to set notification message fields in plugins** in v2, one would need to set partstr, and sumstr for v2 notification messages in plugins.
-  This required an excessive understanding of message formats, and meant that changing message formats required modifying plugins (v03 message format is not supported by most v2 plugins, for example).
-To build a message from a local file in a v3 plugin::
+  This required an excessive understanding of notification message formats, and meant that changing notification message formats required modifying plugins (v03 notification message format is not supported by most v2 plugins, for example).
+To build a notification message from a local file in a v3 plugin::

      import sarracenia